ant-design/ant-design/docs/react/practical-projects.en-US.md

 It is recommended to use yarn to create an application and execute the following command.

-> If you insist on using npm, execute `npm install -g create-umi && create-umi` and the effect will be the same.
+> If you are using npm, execute `npm create umi` and the effect will be the same.

 ```bash
 $ yarn create umi